LearnersGuild/learning-os/game/processes/team-formation.md

 ### Step 1: Select Team Members and create Goal Instances

 - TEAM_MEMBERS_SIZE_TARGET = 3
-- Order all players in ascending order of Build Days, followed by ascending order LMR, followed by ascending order PGSP
+- Order all players in ascending order of Effective Contribution, followed by ascending order LMR, followed by ascending order PGSP
 - Pick the first player on the list (this is the least experienced player who has worked on the goals they voted for the least amount of times)
 - Of the Goal Templates this player voted for, pick the one that has the most votes.
   - Create a Goal Instance off of that template